lgarron/clipboard-polyfill/README.md

 ## Compatibility

 - ☑️: Browser has native async clipboard support.
-- ✅: `clipboard-polyfill` provides support.
+- ✅: `clipboard-polyfill` adds support.
 - ❌: Support is not possible.
 - **Bold browser names** indicate the latest functionality changes for stable versions of modern browsers.